ForEvolve/forevolve.github.io/_posts/en/2017-08-22-design-patterns-web-api-service-and-repository-part-4.md

 Before going further, let's write some tests about our expectations of the service behaviors.

 We are creating an in-memory implementation of the `IClanService` interface.
 Why?
-Because this will let us cover the design pattern before connecting a real data source.
+Because this will let us cover the design pattern before connecting a real data source to the project.
 This will also give us the opportunity to talk about and use the patterns twice.

 1. Let's start with `ReadAllAsync`: this method is expected to return all the clans.